spsforks/QB64-Wiki/_ERRORMESSAGE$.md

 The [_ERRORMESSAGE$](_ERRORMESSAGE$) function returns a human-readable description of the most recent runtime error, or the description of an arbitrary error code passed to it.

 ## Syntax

 * e$ = [_ERRORMESSAGE$](_ERRORMESSAGE$)
 * e$ = [_ERRORMESSAGE$](_ERRORMESSAGE$)(errorCode%)

 ## Description

 * Used in program error troubleshooting.
 * The message returned is identical to the message shown in the dialog box that appears if your program has no error handler.
-See [ERROR Codes](ERROR Codes) for the full list of error codes and their messages.
+See [ERROR Codes](ERROR-Codes) for the full list of error codes and their messages.

 ## Example(s)

-*Example 1:* Using an error handler that ignores any error.
+Using an error handler that ignores any error.

 ```vb